Gryhyphen/my-learning-rust/MyFirstRustBlinky/rust_blinky2/README.md

 Furthermore, resolving the rust-lld is probably good.
 Apparently, it makes the linker faster?

 I think maybe the critical section can be resolved by cortex-m's single core critical section feature... may be worth investigating. re: https://www.youtube.com/watch?v=TOAynddiu5M

+UPDATE 3:

+Updated things as best as I can.
+Looks like the latest cortext-m (v0.7.7) is relying on an older version of embedded-hal (v0.2.7), so we are unable to progress to embedded-hal v1.0.0

+I think?